COURSE PACKAGES

 Harmony - Learn how to create tension and resolution with your compositions.

-Designing Effective Basslines - Create basslines that lock in with the drums by utilizing syncopation and automation.
+Designing Effective Basslines - Create basslines that lock in with the drums by utilizing syncopation and sound design.

 -

-Layering and Selecting Drum Samples - Choose high-quality drum samples and layer different textures to create your desired sound.
+Selecting and Layering Drum Samples - Choose high-quality drum samples and layer them to create your desired sound.

 Creating Fills and Variations - Use parameter automation, velocity changes, and different sample articulations to introduce dynamic fills and variations.